Laidley Creek Restoration Master Plan

 • Reassessment of plant species suitability to each location.

-• Compiling works that can serve as packages that allow private funding partners and government funding partners to contribute to a greater goal.
+We also improve collaboration on restoration works between private and government partners by compiling works that can serve as packages that allow private funding partners and government funding partners to contribute to a greater goal.

 Why this project is important